 Brian Wilson’s “Good Vibrations” has been called a pocket symphony.
 For this fellow autistic, it is also a sensory symphony that speaks to my wiring: “Good Vibrations, Bad Vibrations, Overwhelm, and Meltdown“.

-Here are six pocket sensory symphonies, starting with the version of “Good Vibrations” from the “Smile Sessions”, that flood my neurology in a good way.
+Here are twelve pocket sensory symphonies, starting with the version of “Good Vibrations” from the “Smile Sessions”, that flood my neurology in a good way.
 This sequence really works for me.

 Stevie Ray Vaughan is another who many suspect to have been autistic.
 His biographies and the stories from those who knew him certainly resonate with my autistic experience.
 Texas Flood Live at the El Mocambo is soul channeling.

 Leah Wellbaum of Sloth Rust is openly neurodivergent.
 I love every moment on their album “Parallel Timeline” and include several songs from it.

 I love how AURORA stims when she sings.
 She welcomes us aliens and weirdos in her lyrics and fandom.She has several songs on here.